Table of Contents

 For Facebook and Twitter: I use Zapier, a free and paid for automation software.
 Basically, I publish a new article, and this triggers 2 events: A new Facebook post, and a new Twitter post automatically.

 For Instagram and Pinterest: I use Tailwind, which has helped grow my audience on both platforms.
-This application automates posting, by scheduling them in advance to both Instagram and Pinterest.
+Tailwind automates posting, by scheduling them in advance to both Instagram and Pinterest.
 It allows you to schedule 5 pins per day, or more if you wanted to, and it analyzes the peak traffic times for you, automatically adjusting your schedule.
 This requires more work than Zapier.

 What are Backlinks, and why are they important?